-To comply with State and Federal regulations, we annually issue a report describing the quality of your drinking water.
+To comply with State and Federal regulations, the Village of Malone annually issues a report describing the quality of your drinking water.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
 Last year, your tap water met all State drinking water health standards.
 We are proud to report that our system did not violate a maximum contaminant level or any other water quality standard.
 This report provides an overview of last year's water quality.
 Included are details about where your water comes from, what it contains, and how it compares to State standards.

-If you have any questions about this report or concerning your drinking water, please contact Mr. Gerry Fisher, Dept. of Public Works Supervisor (518) 483-3521 or Mr. Tim Rottier, Water Operator, at (518) 483-4489.
+If you have any questions about this report or concerning your drinking water, please contact Mr. David Rohe, Development Authority of the North Country, Water Quality Supervisor I, at (518) 483-4489.
 We want you to be informed about your drinking water.
-If you want to learn more, please attend any of our regularly scheduled village board meetings.
-The meetings are held on the second and last Monday of each month at the Village Hall on Elm Street at 6:30 p.m.
+If you want to learn more, please attend any of our regularly scheduled Village board meetings.
+The meetings are held on the second and last Monday of each month at the Village Hall on Main Street at 6:30 p.m.